Azure/bicep-registry-modules/avm/res/net-app/net-app-account/README.md

 ### Parameter: `adName`

-Name of the active directory host as part of Kerberos Realm used for Kerberos authentication
+Name of the active directory host as part of Kerberos Realm used for Kerberos authentication.

 - Required: No
 - Type: string